 - You have to be a dynamic communicator – in conversation, writing and presentations.

 - You have to build strong, lasting, mutually beneficial relationships with the important people in your life.

 I have done a couple of blog posts recently in which I mentioned the importance of having an abundance mentality.
-You can see them here and here.
 Dan Robey is an abundant kind of guy.
 I am a subscriber to his Power of Positive Habits ezine.
 Yesterday, he had a great article in the importance of raising your heart rate to build your fitness.
 Fitness is key to becoming an outstanding performer.
 You can perform at a consistently high level is you don’t maintain a reasonable level of physical fitness.

 Dan was gracious enough to allow me to post his ideas on elevating your heart rate here.
 Check them out.
 They are great common sense…

 Increase Your Heart Rate

 Just 4 words but perhaps THE most important words you will every hear.

 Why is it so important to elevate your heart rate on a regular basis?
 Before I answer that question I want to tell you a story.

 As I travel the world and meet many people I hear a lot of complaints about health.
 People

 tell me about joint pain, arthritis, migraine headaches, lack of energy, the list goes on and on.
 Whenever someone tells me about their health problem I always ask them this simple question: